 - Pinch Himalayan salt

-Warm the coconut oil in a baine marie or place the jar in a bowl and pour boiling water around the jar to melt the oil.
+Warm the coconut oil in a baine marie (double boiler) or place the jar in a bowl and pour boiling water around the jar to melt the oil.
 If you live in a hot climate then of course your oil will be liquid to start.